aaltsys/doc-develop/3_learn/04_logic.rst

 .. _logic:

 #############################
-Logic and Flow Control
+Logic and Decisions
 #############################

-It is said that the beauty of Unix standards comes from their wide variety, and the logical expressions and tests in Linux scripting proves this aphorism.
+It is said that the beauty of Unix standards comes from their wide variety, and the logical expressions and tests in Linux scripting prove this aphorism.

 Logic operations
 =============================